Vlsir/Hdl21Schematics/readme.md

 The SVG schematic primitives largely mirror those of SPICE.
 Notably each primitive _does not_ dictate that a particular device appear in an ultimate circuit.
 The `of` string of each `Instance` dictates these choices.
 The primitive solely dictates its two fields: the pictorial symbol and the port list.

-FIXME: examples
+The complete list of elements is defined in [the primitive element library documentation](#the-element-library).
+The content of the primitive library - particularly the kinds of primitives and their port lists - _is_ part of the schematic schema, and must be adhered to by any schematic importer.

 ### `Wire`

 Schematic wires consist of orthogonal Manhattan paths.
 They are represented by SVG group (`<g>`) elements, principally including an internal `<path>` element.
 Wire groups are indicated by their use of the `hdl21-wire` SVG class.
 Each wire group has two child elements:

 - The `path` element dictating the wire's shape.
-- A `text` element dictating its wire name/ connectivity.
+- A `text` element dictating its wire/ net name.
-  - FIXME: handling of wire naming is in some flux; save this section for later.

 An example `Wire`: